 That is also why I keep my courthouse wedding photography packages pretty straightforward.
 Most couples are not trying to turn a courthouse wedding into an eight-hour production.
 They just want the important parts photographed well.

-If you are planning a courthouse wedding at the Maleng Regional Justice Center in Kent, the King County Courthouse in Seattle, Seattle Municipal Court, or anywhere else in Washington, I would love to help photograph it in a way that feels relaxed but still intentional.
-You can reach out about your courthouse wedding and tell me what you have planned.
+If you’re planning a courthouse wedding at the Maleng Regional Justice Center in Kent, the King County Courthouse in Seattle, Seattle Municipal Court, or another courthouse in Washington, I’d love to hear what you’re putting together.

 FAQ